Newt Tool - Theory of Operations

 - *.lst: The list file where symbols are located

-- *.o The object files that get put into the archive file
+Note: The *.o object files that get put into the archive file are stored in the bin/targets/my_blinky_sim/app/apps/blinky/apps/blinky/src directory.

 Once a target has been build, there are a number of helper functions that work on the target.
 These are: